isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

     *	You have served a Notification for Relief on the buyer

-* If these conditions are met, the buyer cannot start or continue court or insolvency proceedings against you during the prescribed period (i.e. up to <a href="#31Decnote">31 December 2020</a>), in respect of the contractual obligation that you are unable to carry out.
+* If these conditions are met, the buyer cannot start or continue court or insolvency proceedings against you during the prescribed period (i.e. up to <a href="#31Decnote">31 March 2021</a>), in respect of the contractual obligation that you are unable to carry out.
 * Part 2 of the Act does **not** remove or absolve parties’ contractual obligations, nor does it provide a defence against any liability for breach of contract or damages (e.g. liquidated damages) stemming from your inability to perform the contractual obligation due to COVID-19.
 * We encourage you to work together with the buyer to reach a mutually acceptable solution.
 A long-term solution will give all parties a better chance to recover from the impact of COVID-19.
 * In the event of a dispute over whether there is an inability to perform the contractual obligation, or whether that inability is materially caused by COVID-19, either party may make an application for an Assessor’s determination.